mikolalysenko/dynamic-forest/README.md

 Connectivity queries can be answered in `O(log(size of component))`, and updates take `O(log(number of vertices)^2)` time.
 The total space complexity is `O((number of edges + number of vertices) * log(number of vertices))`.

+This code works both in node.js and in the browser using [browserify](http://browserify.org/).

 # Example

 ```javascript